suhedayldrm/AI_Web/README.md

 # AI-Enhanced NLP Web Application

-This web application leverages advanced Natural Language Processing (NLP) techniques and integrates the OpenAI API to provide a range of features including text generation with context, multi-document summarization, multilingual sentiment analysis, and emotion recognition.
+This web application leverages advanced NLP techniques and integrates the OpenAI API to provide a range of features including text generation with context, multi-document summarization, multilingual sentiment analysis, and emotion recognition.

 ## Getting Started